What does ISFJ stand for?

 Celebrities with the ISFJ personality type

 ISFJ personalities are found across the board.
-Compared to other MBTI types, this introverted and caring personality type isn’t really known for going around seeking power or acclaim.
+Compared to other personality types, this introverted and caring personality type isn’t really known for going around seeking power or acclaim.
 However, since they’re one of the most common personality types—and they do have a high-achieving, perfectionistic streak that can bring them into the limelight—they can be found almost everywhere!

 Politics and public life